ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/inventory-cd.md

 - The url of the Artifactory helm repository can be taken from the below step.

-- In the Artifactory Setup screen, in Set Me Up Section, select the tool as "Generic" and repository as "generic-local".Copy the deploy URL from the Set Me Up dialog box.
+- In the Artifactory Setup screen, in Set Me Up Section, select the tool as "Generic" and repository as "generic-local".
+Copy the deploy URL from the Set Me Up dialog box.
 That is the Artifactory helm repository URL.
           ![ArtifactoryURLSetup config](../images/inventory-cd/artifactoryurlsetup.png)

 - Run `kubectl get configmap/ibmcloud-config -n tools -o yaml` to print the configuration information for the cluster

 - In `inventory-management-svc-{initials}/values.yaml` replace `<app-chart-name>` with the directory name.
 Replace `ingressSubdomain` with the value from the previous step.
 Update `tlsSecretName` with the value from the previous step.
 The result should look something like the following
-    ```yaml path=inventory-management-svc-{initials}/values.yaml
+    ```yaml title="inventory-management-svc-{initials}/values.yaml"
     global:
       ingressSubdomain: sms-test.us-south.containers.appdomain.cloud
       tlsSecretName: sms-test-cluster